MySpine

 gui

-MySpine is a mixed interface that mitigates posture-based concerns in an actionable, direct, and, insightful way.
+MySpine is a mixed interface that mitigates posture-based concerns with interactive posture data visualization.

 4 weeks